 Vivid Audio Giya G3 s2

 The Vivids really are very revealing speakers, perhaps even more so than the Wilsons, and it is with these speakers that I can most clearly hear that the NuPrime has some added character that the Mola-Molas do not.
 The NuPrime has a fuller tonality throughout the midbass and lower midrange which I actually like and prefer with some speakers.
-One might call it a colouration, another might call it more natural.
-In any event whereas many other class D amps sound quite thin, this extra body also adds to the ST-10’s more natural timbre.
-The Mola-Molas by comparison are ruler-flat and much more anonymous, which makes them ultimately more universally applicable.
+One might call it a coloration, another might call it more natural.
+In any event, whereas many other class D amps sound quite thin, this extra body also adds to the ST-10’s more natural timbre.
+The Mola-Molas, by comparison, are ruler-flat and much more anonymous, which makes them ultimately more universally applicable.
 Now whether or not this is a pre or a con is a personal matter.
-While I appreciate both approaches, as well as the sound of tubes done well, many of my friends are more biased toward one or the other.
+While I appreciate both approaches, as well as the sound of tubes, done well, many of my friends are more biased toward one or the other.
 I would say this is mostly a matter of taste and much less so of quality.
-What is a matter of quality however are resolution and transparency.
+What is a matter of quality, however, are resolution and transparency.
 The Mola-Molas are simply more finely resolving and transparent.
 This is most evident in the treble, which with the Mola-Molas (as well as with Jeff Rowland and Ayre) is more fluid and airy, but without adding any smear.

 I’ve heard many class D amps, but have liked very few.
-While bass control and neutrality are often a piece of cake for these amps, they are usually let down by thinness, harmonic deficiences and an unnatural timbre.
-The NuPrime ST-10 is the first class D design that sounds timbrally wholly convincing to me.
-Piano really sounds like piano, not like synthesizer and vocals are just as direct-coupled as they are in real life.
+While bass control and neutrality are often a piece of cake for these amps, they are usually let down by thinness, harmonic deficiencies, and an unnatural timbre.
+The NuPrime ST-10 is the first-class D design that sounds timbrally wholly convincing to me.
+A piano really sounds like a piano, not like a synthesizer and vocals are just as direct-coupled as they are in real life.
 Add in bass heft and thundering dynamics like I have not yet heard from other class D designs.
-Only the Mola-Mola Kalugas ultimately provide more refinement and transparency but these are placed at the complete opposite price spectrum.
+Only the Mola-Mola Kaluga’s ultimately provide more refinement and transparency but these are placed at the complete opposite price spectrum.

 On balance, there is just no denying that at any price the ST-10 is an exceptional amp.
 Heck, at a mere 1595 euro, it is simply sublime!
-NuPrime are not exaggerating when they say that they have implemented both solid state and tube elements into the sound.
-Just don’t expect the ST-10 to sound like a generic romantic and mushy tube amp but rather more like a lightning fast SET with ultra clean, clear midrange.
-Like a good SET, the ST-10 does not add warmth or romantic colourations but produces pure, honest and lively music, complete with the highly lyrical qualities that come along with this type of amp.
+NuPrime is not exaggerating when they say that they have implemented both solid-state and tube elements into the sound.
+Just don’t expect the ST-10 to sound like a generic romantic and mushy tube amp but rather more like a lightning-fast SET with ultra-clean, clear midrange.
+Like a good SET, the ST-10 does not add warmth or romantic colorations but produces pure, honest and lively music, complete with the highly lyrical qualities that come along with this type of amp.

-Finally, NuPrime believe that the customer should be able to choose from a palette of amps with different characteristics, to match personal taste.
-So, should all this talk about purity and powerful dynamics put you off and you’d prefer a more creamy-rich sounding amp, then NuPrime has alternative solutions for that such as the the MCH-K38 or STA-9.
-In any event the ST-10 is my new class D reference in its price category, and way above it.
+Finally, NuPrime believes that the customer should be able to choose from a palette of amps with different characteristics, to match personal taste.
+So, should all this talk about purity and powerful dynamics put you off and you’d prefer a more creamy-rich sounding amp, then NuPrime has alternative solutions for that such as the MCH-K38 or STA-9.
+In any event, the ST-10 is my new class D reference in its price category, and way above it.